sp12138/sp12138.github.io/_pages/cv.md

 Education
 ======
-- M.S. in Computer Science and Technology, Xiamen University, 2023 (expected)
+- M.S. in Computer Science, Xiamen University, 2023 (expected)
 - B.S. in Computer Science and Technology, Zhongnan University of Economics and Law, 2020

 Honors and Awards (Selected)